uwinelly/OsTicket-Post-Installation-Setup/README.md

+Since we will be switching to Admin Panel(sets up the ticketing system,defines roles,SLAs etc) and Agent Panel(working ticket and helping users).
-First make sure you log in to osTicket as Admin Panel using the credentials that you set for the Admin in the previous tutorial.
+First make sure you log into osTicket as Admin Panel using the credentials that you set for the Admin in the previous tutorial.
 You can also use the Url: http://localhost/osTicket/scp/login.php  to login.

 ![image](https://user-images.githubusercontent.com/129979322/235323718-2145b962-6e84-4b25-9f09-f14fe87aad65.png)

-Next step is to configure Roles,Departments and Teams.
+Next step is to configure Roles.
+Here is the link for more information: https://docs.osticket.com/en/latest/Admin/Agents/Roles.html.

 ![image](https://user-images.githubusercontent.com/129979322/235324245-50d5d5a0-a13d-4cc5-8702-3d4cafc5fa70.png)

 Go to the Admin Panel and that button will switch from "Admin Panel" to "Agent Panel".Then go to Agents>Roles> Add New Role